 A member of Delta Sigma Theta Sorority, First African Methodist Episcopal Church, and the NAACP, she was also organizer and charter member of the Les Dames Bridge Club, formed in 1947.

-Awards and honors have been heaped upon this woman of extraordinary energy and talent.
+Awards and honors have been heaped upon Hollingsworth, a woman of extraordinary energy and talent.
 Among them are the Matrix Table Award, 1976; Edwin T. Pratt Award, 1986; Nordstrom's Cultural Diversity Award, 1992; and the Isabel Colman Pierce Award, 1994.